 - Marginal notations in the vampires' edition of the Discworld Diary suggest that one member of Ankh-Morpork's League of Temperance is actually a human who looks like a vampire and enjoys hanging around with them.
 Even the other League members are fooled.

 - In Twilight the Volturi have a human secretary who is under the impression that they'll be turned.
 Really they're going to be snack food after a few months.
 Bella also wants to become a vampire.
-But let's face it, Meyer's vampires are basically sparkly, super-strong, cold, immortal people, with occasional psychic powers thrown in for good measure.
+But let's face it, Meyer's vampires are basically sparkly, super-strong, super-fast, nigh-indestructible immortal hotties with enhanced senses and the occasional bonus power (usually psychic) thrown in for good measure.
 What was the downside again?
 A bloodlust that you can learn to control with enough training?
 Wow, that's really off-putting.